-The iPad 10.2-inch (2020) is Apple’s cheapest iPad, and it’s a superb all-rounder with excellent software, apps and build quality.
+The iPad 10.2-inch (2020) is Apple’s cheapest iPad (since replaced by the 2021 iPad with uprated processor and True Tone screen), and it’s a superb all-rounder with excellent software, apps and build quality.
 It's easily one of the best tablets when it comes to capability and value.

 iPad 10.2 (2020) vs Amazon Fire HD 10: Design and display

 The iPad has a 10.2-inch Retina display delivering 2160x1620 pixels at 500 nits of brightness, which is excellent for the money.
 It supports the first-generation Apple Pencil, which is great for drawing and photo apps as well as for handwriting input.

 The design is getting on a bit – this generation of iPad looks a bit heavy at the ends compared to the current iPad Air (2020), which has significantly smaller bezels thanks to a relocated Touch ID sensor – but it still looks good, is built to a premium standard, and comes in the familiar trio of silver, space grey or gold finishes.
 There are speakers at once end, which– as our seven-year-old associate tester is demonstrating while we type this – are surprisingly loud for such a small device.
 They’re best suited to speech but they’re surprisingly punchy with music, especially electronic music.